-Acquisitions - 2018
+Business Combinations - 2018

-Ramsay has acquired other businesses within the healthcare sector.
-The amounts recognised for these business combinations in the financial statements for the year ended 30 June 2018 have been determined on a provisional basis only:
+Ramsay has recognised amounts for business combinations in the financial statements for the year ended 30 June 2018 which have been determined on a provisional basis only.
+These businesses are within the healthcare sector.

-\$000

-Assets Liabilities 40,570 (26,984)

-Fair value of identifiable net assets 13,586

-Goodwill arising on acquisition Acquisition date fair value of consideration transferred

-111,290

-Direct costs relating to the acquisition included within service costs 8,630

-The cash outflow on acquisition is as follows:

-Net cash acquired with the subsidiary 6,643

-Cash Paid (177,290)

-Net consolidated cash outflow (170,647)
+\$000 Assets Liabilities 40,570 (26,984) Fair value of identifiable net assets Goodwill arising 13,586 163,704 Business combination date fair value of consideration transferred Direct costs relating to the business combination included within service costs 177,290 8,630 The cash outflow as a result of the business combination is as follows: 6,030 Net cash obtained with the subsidiary Cash Paid 6,643 (177,290) Net consolidated cash outflow (170,647)